zzhiyuann/academic-kickstart/content/en/home/experience.md

   date_end = ""
   description = """

-  * I proposed two deep learning models to realize the [epidemic spreading prediction](https://risk-map.longbiaochen.com) respectively leveraging the human mobility big data provided by Baidu data federation.
+  * Build two deep learning models with Tensorflow and PaddlePaddle to realize the epidemic spreading prediction leveraging the human mobility big data provided by Baidu data federation.

-  * A visual interface was published to show the prediction results, and the models’ code has been opensource on [my own Github](https://github.com/zzhiyuann/PaddlePaddle-based-Spatiotemporal-models-of-COVID-19-spread) with Baidu and XMU’s permission.
+  * Publish a visualization system to show the prediction results, and open source my code on my own Github with Baidu and Xiamen University's permission.

-  * Working with the industrial company requests a normative collaboration and strict code format, which improved my coding skills and adaptable capabilities.
-[Relative report.](https://www.technologyreview.com/s/615342/how-baidu-is-bringing-ai-to-the-fight-against-coronavirus/)
+  * Working with the industrial company requests a normative collaboration and strict code format, which improved my coding skills and adaptable capabilities.[Relative report.](https://www.technologyreview.com/s/615342/how-baidu-is-bringing-ai-to-the-fight-against-coronavirus/)
     """

  [[experience]]